Downtown Tulsa: Blue Dome District

 The Blue Dome, a former Gulf Oil Service Station, built in 1924.

 The Blue Dome District, named for a distinctive, domed building at Second Street and Elgin Avenue, in the area in the eastern section of downtown.
-The building was originally constructed in 1924 as a Gulf Oil service station.
+The building was originally constructed in 1924 as a Gulf Oil service by station.
 It has been converted to an information desk/office for the district, and is about two blocks south of the OneOK field.

 Art Deco District

-Tulsa boasts one of the nation’s most extensive collections of Art Deco architecture, which is most visible in the downtown Deco District.
+Tulsa boasts one of the nation’s most extensive collections of art deco architecture, which is most visible in the downtown Deco District.
 This region spans the area from 1st to 8th street, with borders at Boston and Cheyenne.
 This area is located in the heart of the skyscrapers of Downtown Tulsa and thus has many food, beverage, and fitness options readily available.

-The Philtower and Philcade buildings, the Atlas Life building, Tulsa Club, and Public Service Company of Oklahoma building are some of the most prominent displays of the Art Deco architecture style in Tulsa.
+The Philtower and Philcade buildings, the Atlas Life building, Tulsa Club, and Public Service Company of Oklahoma building are some of the most prominent displays of the art deco architecture style in Tulsa.
 Many tours of this region are readily available.
 Perhaps one of the more interesting facts about the Art Deco region are the tunnels which connect many of the classic buildings.
-They are now open for public tours, providing interested guests with a one of a kind Tulsa experience.
+They are now open for public tours.
 Beyond the extensive variety of local shops and restaurants, this district annually hosts one of the largest festivals in Tulsa: Mayfest.
 Every May, the Deco District comes alive during Mayfest, where artists, vendors, and live musicians combine to create one of the largest street festivals in Tulsa.

+The Dennis R. Neill Equality Center in 2020.